Cimpress/react-cimpress-fulfillers-components/README.md

 `FulfillerSelect` is a heavily customized fulfiller selection dropdown based on [react-virtualized-select](https://github.com/bvaughn/react-virtualized-select).
 Apart from allowing the user to select a fulfiller, the component also maintains a list of recently selected fulfillers for quick access on other pages.
 The component also automatically selects the most recently accessed fulfiller on subsequent page visits.

+#### FulfillerMultiSelect

+`FulfillerMultiSelect`, is a variant of `FulfillerSelect`, but with multi select.
+This components maintains it's own list of recently selected fulfillers.

 #### FulfillmentLocationField
 #### FulfillmentLocationListItem
 #### FulfillmentLocationList